CMSC-818B/ICLR-2023-MRL-Summary/README.md

 ### Conclusion

-Concluding remarks discussing the connections with decision-making for robotics (2 paras) The modality gap could significantly impact robotics systems that rely on learned multimodal representations from vision, language, and other sensor data.
+The modality gap could significantly impact robotics systems that rely on learned multimodal representations from vision, language, and other sensor data.
 For effective decision-making, robots need to connect perceptions across modalities and understand concepts consistently regardless of the mode of input.
 However, disjoint representations would limit this cross-modal reasoning, restricting the flexibility of the robot.
 For instance, a home robot told to "grab the brush" needs to link those words to its visual perception of a brush.
 The modality divide could break this association between linguistic and visual concepts.
 Understanding and closing the gap is thus crucial for robotics.
 This paper provides useful insights into the underlying causes, motivating further research to resolve this issue.

 ## A Picture is Worth a Thousand Words: Language Models Plan from Pixels